Most programs are best run with a keyboard including a numeric keypad.

 dragon.d64

-Watch a making-of video on YouTube.
+See also the original making-of video (YouTube).
 (Yes, we do have audio! :-) )

 Release notes: hub.inktada.com/channel/toweranddragon.